-Malocclusions are fairly common in children (as well as adults).
-While some malocclusions are so minor that no treatment would provide a demonstrable benefit, serious malocclusions may require intervention in the form of appliances such as braces.
+Malocclusions (bite issues) are common in children as well as adults.
+While some malocclusions are so minor that no treatment would provide a demonstrable benefit, moderate to serious malocclusions may require intervention in the form of orthodontic appliances such as braces.

 For this reason, regular dental checkups are critical because they provide an opportunity for a dental professional to spot small problems before they become big ones.
 During a routine exam, your dentist may be able to determine if the child's jaws are growing properly and at the same rate.